Steven Keiles, MS, CGC

 Director of Clinical Affairs

-Mr. Keiles began working at Ambry in 2000 where he oversees the client services department.
-He is also involved in contracting, new product development, pricing, marketing, and research publication.
-Mr. Keiles obtained his masters degree in genetic counseling from Sarah Lawrence College in 1987.
+Mr. Keiles began working at Ambry in 2000 and is the current Director of Clinical Affairs.
+He has been involved in many aspects of the company over the years including client services, managed care, sales and marketing, clinical reporting and has produced many research publications.
+Mr. Keiles obtained his master’s degree in genetic counseling from Sarah Lawrence College in 1987.
 He was a genetic counselor at Kaiser Permanente in west Los Angeles for 16 years where his responsibilities included clinic coordination, program implementation and counseling for all genetic referrals.
 He is also very active in the National Society of Genetic Counselors and served as the 2009 President where he was responsible for leading the association and serving as the chief spokesperson.
 Mr. Keiles has more than 20 years of clinical experience and his research publications include molecular diagnostic testing for cystic fibrosis, pancreatitis and hereditary cancers.

 Kelly D. F. Gonzalez, MS, CGC

 Senior Manager of Clinical Genomics

 Kelly Farwell Gonzalez received a B.A. in Psychobiology from Scripps College (the Claremont Colleges) and a M.S. in Genetic Counseling from the University of Arizona.
 Prior to her graduate studies, she spent several years in a research lab studying DNA mutagenesis.
 She later worked for more than four years as a senior genetic counselor at the Molecular Diagnostic Laboratory at City of Hope, where she continued her involvement in research, most of which focused on Li-Fraumeni Syndrome (LFS).
 She has more than 15 peer-reviewed publications in molecular genetics and has been an invited lecturer at several scientific meetings.
 Driven by her interest in new molecular technologies, Ms. Farwell Gonzalez joined Ambry in 2009 to lead the genomic services group where she gained expertise in multiple sequencing platforms and DNA/RNA enrichment techniques.
 Ms. Farwell Gonzalez currently leads Ambry's emerging clinical genomics offerings, most notably, the Clinical Diagnostic Exome, which allows her to draw on her expertise in next-gen sequencing, DNA mutagenesis, and genetic counseling.